samuelroland/dme/docs/paradigm-implementation-report.typ

   caption: [Searching for some keywords in incorrect order do matches the expected headings], ) <fig-search-demo>

-To avoid very low quality match, it removes the low score matches, so you have to type around 2 words to see the first results.
+To avoid very low quality match, it removes the low priority matches, so you have to type around 2 words to see the first results.
 The results are streamed, you will see the first one quickly, wait a bit and other might come after that.
+To quit the search, you can hit `Escape` twice.
+If you hit `Escape` once, you can move the selected entry with `j/k` or arrow down/up and hit enter to open the selected document.

 #pagebreak()